 If you have any questions regarding our curriculum please speak to our Curriculum Lead Emma Wixted (Deputy Head) on 01296 488331 or email firstname.lastname@example.org

-We believe that the purpose of education is to inspire our children to become curious learners who have the confidence to try new things and see failure as a learning opportunity.
+At Bearbrook, we believe that the purpose of education is to inspire our children to become curious learners who have the confidence to try new things and see mistakes as a learning opportunity.

-Our curriculum develops independence, curiosity, understanding and appreciation of themselves and others.
+We aim to empower all to achieve and flourish on their journey to outstanding.
+Our curriculum develops leaders independence, curiosity, understanding and appreciation of themselves and others.
 It gives them the skills to be the best person they can be and an understanding of their significance and impact on the world around them.

-In order to achieve this, our curriculum is thought provoking, child led, purposeful and open to change.
+In order to achieve this, our curriculum is thought provoking, child led, purposeful and adaptable.

 Through our curriculum we aim for all of our children to become:

 Successful learners who enjoy learning, make progress and achieve

 Confident individuals who are able to live safe, healthy and fulfilling lives

 Responsible citizens who make a positive contribution to society.

 We believe that our children deserve inspirational learning opportunities.
 Curriculum planning ensures that children are immersed in exciting projects with authentic outcomes.
 They are challenged to work creatively whilst deepening their knowledge and understanding through highly engaging and enriching experiences.

 Our curriculum reflects the values in our society that promote personal development, equality of opportunity, economic wellbeing, a healthy and just democracy and a sustainable future.